Juan Pedro Yllanes: Political career

 Yllanes was re-elected in 2016.
 In October 2017, he was the only Podemos deputy to not stand and display a message in support of Jordi Sànchez and Jordi Cuixart, two jailed organisers of the 2017 Catalan independence referendum.
-Earlier in the year, he was the only Podemos deputy to not sign an initiative supporting the perpetators of the Altsasu incident in which two off-duty Civil Guards and their girlfriends were beaten in Navarre.
+Earlier in the year, he was the only Podemos deputy to not sign an initiative supporting the perpetrators of the Altsasu incident in which two off-duty Civil Guards and their girlfriends were beaten in Navarre.
 During the dispute in Podemos between Pablo Iglesias and Íñigo Errejón, Yllanes backed the latter, but years later ruled out joining his new Más País party.

 In November 2018 Yllanes was chosen as the lead candidate for the 2019 Balearic regional election.
 He received 1,344 of the 1,525 votes.
 His party fell from ten to six seats, but entered government through a pact with winners Socialist Party of the Balearic Islands (PSIB) and Més per Mallorca, resulting in him becoming vice president.

+Yllanes retired and did not stand in the 2023 Balearic regional election, in which Podemos declined from six to one seat.
+He called for national party leader Ione Belarra to resign, and alleged that she and Pablo Echenique only remained in politics due to unspecified "interests".
+He called for the party to be dissolved and absorbed into Yolanda Díaz's new left-wing alliance, Sumar.